 So we traded you in for small groups and home groups and connect groups and journey groups.
 We moved you to Tuesday night or every third Wednesday night or the fourth Thursday night divided by 14 with no remainder carried over.
 Now when I go see you, I have to find a babysitter.
-And a couch from IKEA and a plate of Costco one bite brownies for everyone that comes over.

 And I love small groups.
 I think they’re awesome.
 In addition to forming some great friendships, if it doesn’t work out, you can trade in your group for a new one.
 That was hard with you Sunday School.
 If things didn’t work out, I didn’t have a whole lot of options.
 I couldn’t dump you, knowing that every Sunday morning I’d see you waiting for me right outside of church.
 But with a small group, I’m free to move around.

 Let’s say the leader of my next group inexplicably owns a komodo dragon.
 And I don’t like komodo dragons.
 I’m more of a gila monster man.
 My daddy was a gila monster man.
 His daddy was a gila monster man.
 That’s just how I was raised.
 Well, I can just change groups.

 But even though I like small groups, the more I think about it, the more I realize I miss you.
 I miss having the double feature of Sunday School and Church.
 I know it still exists.
 It’s still available at a ton of different churches.
 But, for 15 years, I haven’t seen you at the churches I attend.